Table of Content

 Things to Consider Before Buying a Max Game Improvement Driver

 Your driver is arguably the most important club in your arsenal, and that’s especially true if you aren’t confident in your drives presently.
-When you’re having trouble driving the ball well, it can sap some of the fun out of a round, especially if you’re playing with more experienced golfers.
+To help narrow the driver search down figure out which driver category you fall in:

 A max game improvement driver can help you address some of the issues you’re currently experiencing.
 Built specifically to help you correct the holes in your game these drivers can help you drive the ball farther and truer.

 If you’re currently a mid to high handicapper, and you’re experiencing issues with distance, or your ball fades right at best, a max game-improvement driver may be a good fit for you.

 Meanwhile, if your swing is a bit further along the line, and you have a low handicap with no distance issues or don’t slice right, you may be better off with a game improvement or better player driver.

 Before you head out shopping, there are a few things you’ll want to consider:

 - Trade-In Value: What are you working with now?
 Knowing how much your current club is worth can help you determine an appropriate budget, and it may help finance a large portion of your new club.

 - Getting Fitted: When shopping for a new driver, getting fit can be critical.
 Seek out the best fitter you can find; it can make just as much difference as the club itself.

 - Feel: This ties in with getting fit, but make sure that you feel confident with the club you’re choosing.
 Feeling confident at the tee is critical.

 - Warranty: Does the company have your back if something goes wrong with the club?
 How is there customer service?
 Knowing you can count on the manufacturer adds peace of mind to your buying decision.